 The Remarkable Journey of Coyote Sunrise by Dan Gemeinhart

-Coyote’s mother and two sisters died in a car accident 5 years earlier.
-Now she and her dad are traveling around the country in a renovated school bus, trying to forget the pain.
-But when Coyote’s grandmother informs her that the park where she and her sister buried a time capsule will be demolished in 4 days, she has one goal.
-Travel across the country without her dad realizing her plan.
+Coyote’s mother and sisters died 5 years ago, and now she and her dad are traveling around the country in a renovated school bus.
+When she learns that the park where she and her sisters buried a time capsule is being demolished, Coyote realizes she has four days to cross the country or her time capsule will be gone forever.

 So B. It by Sarah Weeks

-12-year-old Heidi knows very little about herself.
-All she knows is that she showed up on Bernadette’s doorstep with her mentally handicapped mother when she was only a few days old.
+All Heidi knows about herself is that she showed up on Bernadette’s doorstep with her mentally handicapped mother when she was only a few days old.
 Her mother only speaks 23 words and can’t tell her anything.
-When she discovers some pictures that might offer clues about her family, she decides to hop a bus across the country to a mental hospital where her mother might have been a patient.
+When she discovers some pictures that might offer clues about her family, she hops on a bus to New England to find answers.

 Walk Two Moons by Sharon Creech

 Sal and her dad have recently left their Kentucky farm for Ohio.
 Sal’s mom left, and in the midst of her leaving, died in a bus accident in Idaho.
-Now she and her grandparents are taking a road trip to visit the crash site.
-During the drive, Sal tells her grandparents all about her friend Phoebe and her theories about her own mother’s disappearance.
+Now she and her grandparents are taking a road trip to visit the crash site. .

 Road Trip by Gary Paulsen

-Ben and his dad love dogs, especially Border Collies.
+Ben and his dad love dogs.
 When a shelter calls to say they have a dog that needs a home, they jump in the truck for a 2 day trip.
 A lot happens in this short book.
 They trade in the beat-up truck for a school bus and add a few interesting characters along the way.
 They even end up in a bus/cop car drag race.